Retaining Wall Cost Guide: Average UK Prices 2026

 When choosing a contractor to build a retaining wall, there are a few important things you should check first:

-- Get two or three quotes so you can compare prices and what is included
+- Compare quotes — Compare local contractors using MyJobQuote and get at least two or three written quotes so you can compare prices and what's included

-- Check whether the professional has Public Liability Insurance
+- Insurance — Make sure the contractor has Public Liability Insurance

 Removing an Existing Retaining Wall